FIDUCEO/FCDR_MVIRISRF/README.md

 ## Spectral response function dataset

-The dataset includes several folders, which contain data for different types of interest.
+The dataset includes several folders, which contain data for different purposes.

 **srf**
 :  A folder that contains the retrieved in-flight *relative* spectral response function and its spectral error covariance matrix for certain days of the year.